the-digital-anarchist/forumvooranarchisme/docs/getting-started.md

 last_edited: '2021-03-08T15:47:52'
 title: Start pagina
 ---
+[English below]

-Welkome de FvA wiki, deze wiki functioneert als een collectie van resources en links gerelateerd aan Anarchisme.
+Welkom op de FvA wiki, deze wiki fungeert als een verzameling van bronnen en links met betrekking tot het anarchisme.

-Deze wiki is een levend document en zal continue worden geupdate en bij gewerkt worden.
+Deze wiki is een levend document en zal voortdurend worden bijgewerkt.

-De wiki is volledig opencontent en kan door iedereen zelf worden bewerkt.
+De wiki is volledig open inhoud en kan door iedereen worden bewerkt.
-Dus mocht je zelf links of resources willen toevoegen druk dan op de "Edit website" knop rechts onder in.
+Als u uw eigen links of bronnen wilt toevoegen, druk dan op de "Edit website" knop in de rechter benedenhoek.
-Let wel op, het werkt via een github account en je mail zal dan te achterhalen zijn.
+Let op: het werkt via een github account en je mail zal traceerbaar zijn.
-Gebruik daarom een wegwerp email als je anoniem wil blijven.
+Gebruik dus een wegwerp e-mail of mail die niet terug te leiden is als je anoniem wilt blijven.

+---

+[English]

+Welcome to the FvA wiki, this wiki functions as a collection of resources and links related to Anarchism.

+This wiki is a living document and will be updated continuously.

+The wiki is fully open content and can be edited by anyone.
+If you want to add your own links or resources, press the "Edit website" button in the lower right corner.
+Please note that it works through a github account and your mail will be traceable.
+So use a disposable email if you want to stay anonymous.